SanteriHelminen/CyberFund-MVI-Grant-ETH-Yield/README.md

 ## How to use the analysis code

-1. Download the raw data from the link below.
-Extract the data to the **data** folder.
+1. Download the raw data from the link below and extract it to the **data** folder.
-  - Ready intermediate tables could also be found under the same link.
-Extract them to the **int** folder.
+  - Pre-prepared intermediate tables are also available at the same link.
+Extract these to the **int** folder.

-2. If you prefer running the transformations yourself, prepare the intermediate tables by running the files in the data_transformation folder.
+2. If you prefer running the transformations yourself, generate the intermediate tables by running the scripts in the **data_transformation** folder

-3. Run the studies in the final_tables folder.
+3. Run the analysis scripts located in the final_tables folder.

 > [!WARNING]
 > **A_current_competition_and_new_curves.ipynb** includes computationally heavy data transformations.